cuplsensor/cupltag/docs/firmware/operatingmodes.rst

 #. cuplTag wakes up from standby (LPM3).
 #.
 Minute counter is incremented.
 #.
 The VMEM domain is powered on.
 #.
-A call is made to :cpp:func`confignfc_check`.
+A call is made to :cpp:func:`confignfc_check`.
 This checks if an NDEF text record
    (assumed to contain configuration data) is present on the tag.
 If so, a reset occurs.
 #.
 A call is made to :cpp:func:`enc_setelapsed` in cuplCodec.
 The minuteselapsed field (CODEC_FEAT_26) of the cuplCodec URL
    is updated.